randomizedcoder/go_hello_world_race/README.md

 To run the race test, a linker like ld.lld needs to link the compiled Go code with the shared libraries.

 This introduces major challenges for Go because it means we need to somehow supply the linker.
 I was unable to find a simple example of how to do this, and after trying now for several weeks unsuccessfully, I now know why.
 I think the reason a simple example doesn't exist is that most organizations using Bazel are also compiling and linking other C/C++ code, so they already have the C/C++ "toolchains" as Bazel calls them.
+Getting the C/C++ toolchains setup correctly has been a lot harder than expected, so to reduce complexity while working this out, I added hello.cc.

-( I didn't really understand until trying to solve this Bazel nightmare how the go race tests worked, so this has been valuable. )
+( I didn't really understand how the go race tests where linked to c++ code until trying to solve this Bazel nightmare , so this has been valuable learning about golang. )

 ## NixOS and Bazel Undeclared Dependencies